 Other chapters argue for or suggest that the relation between case and agreement goes in one or the other direction. Łęska’s chapter focuses on the nature of ‘Case attraction’ in Polish relative clauses, arguing that the Agree relation occurring between a numeral quantifier and a relative pronoun may optionally result in transmission of the numeral quantifier’s Case onto the relative pronoun.
-On the other hand, in situations where transmission fails, the mechanism responsible for agreement must be able to detect the output of Case attraction, which means that agreement must be parasitic on C/case, as in the work of Marantz (1991) and Preminger (2014).
+On the other hand, because agreement (full vs. default) on the relative clause predicate depends on whether Case transmission has taken place, Agree must be able to detect the output of Case attraction; in other words, agreement must be parasitic on C/case, as in the work of Marantz (1991) and Preminger (2014).
 By contrast, Mensching’s chapter argues that Agree (in the Chomskyan sense) is crucially involved in licensing extraction from nominals, in that an XP must undergo Agree with D in order to be extracted from DP.
 In particular, he argues that the argument/adjunct asymmetry in extraction can be accounted for if arguments undergo Agree with D to value Case, while adjuncts cannot.
 Thus, extraction depends on Case, which depends on Agree(ment).
 Finally, Manzini, Franco & Savoia argue that, while the so-called ‘direct cases’ (e.g., nominative, accusative) are parasitic on agreement, as in Chomsky’s work, ‘oblique cases’ (dative, genitive, instrumental) are a different type of phenomenon.
 They argue that it is problematic to adopt an Agree approach to ‘concord’ within DP (e.g., Carstens 2001), involving one goal (N) checking multiple probes (agreeing determiners and modifiers).
 Instead, as noted above, they propose that oblique involves an ‘elementary relator’ with a ‘part/whole’ semantic content.

 A second prominent topic in this volume concerns the extent to which the operation Agree is crucially involved in establishing other grammatical dependencies.
 Alexiadou & Anagnostopoulou and Marchis Moreno both argue that backward control (in Greek and Brazilian Portuguese respectively) relies on an Agree relation between a head in the control predicate’s clause and a head in the clause embedded by that predicate.
 This relation enables the realization of either the higher copy in forward control or the lower copy in backward control.
 Lorusso argues that agreement in aspectual constructions coincides with the semantic operation of event identification, which is responsible for a number of syntactic and semantic properties of these constructions, as compared with similar constructions lacking agreement.
 Mensching argues – following the general framework of Chomsky (2000; 2001) – that Agree, and the Case-valuation that goes along with it, are crucially involved in movement dependencies, specifically extraction from nominals.
 Manzini, Franco & Savoia argue that Agree is also involved in the mediation of thematic dependencies.
 They focus on what is often called ‘concord’ – agreement in the nominal domain – arguing that this type of agreement is a morphological equivalent of Higginbotham’s (1985) theta-binding relation.
 Finally, a contrastive perspective is provided by Weingart’s chapter, which argues that null possessive pronominals in Portuguese should not be derived in terms of Agree (pace Hicks 2009) or Move (pace Floripi & Nunes 2009; Rodrigues 2010).